Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

-Many people, especially those who have never owned cats, mistakenly believe that cats are just cats and that there are no notable differences between breeds and their temperaments.
+Many people, especially those who have never owned cats, mistakenly believe that cats are just cats and that there are no notable differences between individuals.
 Anyone who has spent a significant amount of time with cats knows that isn’t the case, however.

-Cat breeds can be just as varied as dog breeds, with considerable variations in temperaments and maintenance levels.
-Below, we’ll discuss some of the worst cat breeds for first-time cat owners!
+Cat breeds can be just as varied as dog breeds, with considerable variations in temperaments and care needs.
+Below, we’ll discuss some potentially more challenging breeds for first-time cat owners!

 1. Bengal Cat